jaekwon/ephesus/README.md

 > and his number is Six hundred threescore and six.
 > - Revelation 13:11-18

-Initially I figured that Elon Musk was playing the role of the second-beast (esp w/ the Trump presidency), but in recent days I can't help but acknowledge that I agree with much of what Elon says nowadays, even as I disagree with some of his thoughts especially on immigration policy.
+Initially I figured that Elon Musk was playing the role of the Second Beast (esp w/ the Trump presidency), but in recent days I can't help but acknowledge that I agree with much of what Elon says nowadays, even as I disagree with some of his thoughts especially on immigration policy.
 I can only hope that he does